 Golden Rice: Advantages and Disadvantages

-Golden Rice is a genetically modified crop that holds the promise of addressing vitamin A deficiency, a common health issue affecting millions worldwide.
+Golden Rice is a genetically modified rice variety designed to increase dietary vitamin A intake.
+It has been proposed as one of several possible interventions to address vitamin A deficiency, a public health concern in many low-income regions.
 Vitamin A deficiency and malnutrition often impact both human and animal ecosystems.

 Created through genetic engineering, this rice variety contains beta-carotene, a precursor of vitamin A, giving it a distinct golden hue.
 In this article, we will explore the significance of Golden Rice, its development, controversies, and its potential role in combating malnutrition and improving public health.